nuria-sv/toscca-mm/README.md

 <!-- badges: end -->

-_tosccamm_ is the package to implement the Thresholded Ordered Sparse CCA for Multiple Measurements (TOSCCA-MM) method described in [Senar et al. (??)]( https://doi.org/10.48550/arXiv.2503.15140).
+_tosccamm_ is the software to implement the Thresholded Ordered Sparse CCA for Multiple Measurements (TOSCCA-MM) method described in [Senar et al. (??)]( https://doi.org/10.48550/arXiv.2503.15140).

 ## Installation